 - Many, if not most herbs can be cut whenever you need them, and they regrow quickly.
 Exceptions to that include parsley and basil, both which tend to bolt to seed quickly after reaching maturity.
 These are the herbs you need to harvest on time.
 Harvest these in bunches.

 - Yes, you should wash your herbs before you preserve them.
+Let them dry thoroughly.

 - Remember in milder winter areas, some herbs stay evergreen all winter long.
 These are best to clip as needed, and you don’t need to harvest large parts of the plant.
 These tend to be the hardier herbs… in my zone 7 garden, many Thymes, Sages and Rosemary survive quite well.
 Oregano, marjoram and lemon balm?
 Not so much!

-How to Preserve Herbs
+How to Dry Herbs

 To preserve herbs in sugar or salt, simply layer the fresh herbs with either in a sealable jar.
 You can use both the salt (or sugar) and the herbs for seasoning.
 Some herbs naturally make great herbal sugars… lavender, mint, rosemary, lemon balm.
 Others make terrific herbal salts, such as basil.
 More tips from ‘The Healthy Green Kitchen‘.